odoo/documentation/content/developer/tutorials/server_framework_101/04_relational_fields.rst

 of the property and the salesperson managing the property.

 .. exercise::
    #.
 Add the following fields to the `real.estate.property` model:

-      - Seller (required): The person putting their property on sale; it can be any individual.
+      - **Seller** (required): The person putting their property on sale; it can be any individual.
-      - Salesperson: The employee of the real estate agency overseeing the sale of the property.
+      - **Salesperson**: The employee of the real estate agency overseeing the sale of the property.
+      - **Address** (required): The address of the property.

    #.
 Modify the form view of properties to include a notebook component.
 The property description
-      should be in the first page, and the two new fields should be in the second page.
+      should be in the first page, and the three new fields should be in the second page.

    .. tip::
-      You don't need to define any new UI component to browse the seller you assigned to your default properties!
+      - You don't need to define any new UI component to browse the seller you assigned to your default properties!
 Just go to :menuselection:`Apps` and install the :guilabel:`Contacts` app.
+      - In Odoo, addresses are usually represented by a partner.

 .. spoiler:: Solution

    .. code-block:: python
       :caption: `real_estate_property.py`
-      :emphasize-lines: 1-2
+      :emphasize-lines: 1-3

+      address_id = fields.Many2one(string="Address", comodel_name='res.partner', required=True)
       seller_id = fields.Many2one(string="Seller", comodel_name='res.partner', required=True)
       salesperson_id = fields.Many2one(string="Salesperson", comodel_name='res.users')

    .. code-block:: xml
       :caption: `real_estate_property_views.xml`
-      :emphasize-lines: 3-18
+      :emphasize-lines: 3-19

       <record id="real_estate.property_form" model="ir.ui.view">
           [...]